Skip to main content

 Most contractors fail at least 3 of these.
 Here’s what buyers will examine in your first data room.

 Most contractor books are cash-basis and full of personal expenses.
-Buyers want accrual-basis, GAAP-compliant statements going back at least 3 years.
+Buyers want accrual-basis statements going back at least 3 years.
+Level converts your books to accrual basis, removes personal expenses, and gets them in shape for your CPA to issue the formal reviewed or audited statements buyers expect.

 Job-level profitability data